dlabdouni/dlabdouni/README.md

 - ⚡ Fun fact: many jokes about data
 - Not obsessed by data 😄

-More seriously, I'm Djamel, an enthusiastic data analyst pursuing my path to becoming a magic ... a machine learning engineer.
+More seriously, I'm Djamel, an enthusiastic data scientist pursuing my path to becoming a magic ... a machine learning engineer.
 Eager to learn describes me well and I love explore this unlimited field of knowledge that is AI.

 Useful link: [Linkedin](https://www.linkedin.com/in/djamel-labdouni-024636251/)